jxie0755/Learning_Python/README.md

 ---
 I will use a series of study material:

+Classes:
 * A Byte of Python -- finished
 * Python Crash Course -- finished
-* Checkio.org for python practice -- ongoing (finished all beginner and easy questions)
 * MIT CS 6.00.1x Introduction to Computer Science and Programming Using Python -- on going
-* Python 3 standard library -- ongoing
+* Python 3 standard library -- learn as needed
-* LeetCode -- ongoing (start from easy questions)

 * UC Berkeley CS61a -- coming up next
 * RICE University An Introduction to Interactive Programming in Python P1 & P2
 * Python Datastructure and Algorithm
 * Python Cookbook

-* flask
+Pracice:
+* Checkio.org for python practice -- ongoing (finished all beginner and easy questions)
-* django
+* LeetCode -- ongoing

 ---